-Foam has a maximum dimension in which it is produced.
+Foam products have maximum dimensions.
 Foam ordered beyond its maximum dimension will be divided in half to achieve the desired measurement.
-For example High Density foam ordered at 100.00″L will be divided into two 50.00″L pieces.
+For example, High Density foam at 100.00″L will deliver as two 50.00″L pieces.

 - High Density Foam – 96″

 - Polyurethane Foam – 84″

 - Lux Foam – 96″